Output Feedback Consensus for Networked Heterogeneous Nonlinear Negative-Imaginary Systems with Free Body Motion: ILLUSTRATIVE EXAMPLE

-where $\mu_i$ is a constant coefficient and $\mu_1=1$, $\mu_2=3$ and $\mu_3=2$.
-The storage functions for these three plants are all $V_{pi}(x_{pi})=0$.
-The states $x_{p1}$, $x_{p2}$ and $x_{p3}$ of the three plants have initial values $30$, $2$ and $-8$, respectively.
-Two different nonlinear OSNI controllers are applied to achieve output feedback consensus.
-The state-space models of the controllers are:
+where $\mu_1=10$, $\mu_2=30$, $\mu_3=25$ and $\mu_4=5$ are constant coefficients.
+The storage functions for these four plants are all $V_{pi}(x_{pi})=0$.
+The states $x_{p1}$, $x_{p2}$, $x_{p3}$ and $x_{p4}$ of these four plants have initial values $30$, $15$, $-5$ and $-10$, respectively.
+We aim to synchronise the outputs of these four plants to the same limit trajectory by using nonlinear OSNI controllers $H_{ck}$ at the edges $e_k$ of the graph in Fig.\ref{fig:3_nodes}.